HakanDeymeci/vanila-gan/README.md

 7. To run the GAN press now the hotkeys 'STRG+F9' oder go under 'Run all' over the dropdown menu 'Runtime'.<br />

-## Run Vanila-GAN on Google Colab
+## Run Vanila-GAN on Google Colab (The simple way)
 Here is a Link where you can run our code on Google Colab.
-You just have to import the "utils.py" file into your Google Drive.
+You just have to import the "utils.py" file into your Google Drive "/content/drive/My Drive" and run it.
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/HakanDeymeci/vanila-gan/blob/master/Generative_Adversarial_Networks_PyTorch.ipynb)

 ## Overview of the Vanila GAN